South Carolina awards Staley 7-year, $22.4 million contract

 Staley would pay the university $5 million if she left on her own this season.
 That amount falls to $2 million by the contract’s end on April 15, 2028.

+Staley thanked school leaders for what she called a ground-breaking moment in the Palmetto State. ”For a long time, South Carolina has not always been on the popular end of history,” she said. ”But I stand here before you to say this was a transformational decision that was made.”

+Staley built South Carolina’s program to championship level over 13 years said athletic director Ray Tanner, who won back-to-back College World Series titles as Gamecocks baseball coach in 2010-11.

-Staley “has built our women’s basketball program from the ground up, and her teams have produced champions, both on and off the floor,” South Carolina athletic director Ray Tanner said in a statement.
-“The ability to keep Coach Staley at the University of South Carolina is great news for all Gamecocks.”
+”The ability to keep Coach Staley at the University of South Carolina is great news for all Gamecocks,” he sadi.

 Staley arrived at South Carolina in the 2008-09 season after coaching at Temple and built a program t hat won the national title in 2017.